szafranski/RH-ota/README.md

 1. Automatic configuring Access Point
      - Smart-hotspot: dynamically connect to existing hotspot or server is the hotspot

-Helpful developer options
+Helpful developer options:
-1. Option for installing avrdude
+1. Installing avrdude
-1. Option for adding aliases to the system
+1. Adding aliases to the system
 1. Showing Raspberry GPIO in the terminal
-1. Embeded logging feature with an option to upload log file to the cloud
+1. Embedded logging feature with an option to upload log file to the cloud

-</br></br>
+<br/><br/>
 If you want all hardware functionalities - visit: [Instructables page](https://www.instructables.com/id/RotorHazard-Updater/) or check the [RotorHazard-Updater.pdf](/how_to/RotorHazard-Updater.pdf).